httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Request Cancellation {#request-cancellation}

 A client or server might want to interrupt an in-flight message transfer intentionally for various reasons (see {{introduction}}).
-The mechanism to do so depend on the used HTTP version:
+The mechanism to do so depends on the HTTP version in use:

 HTTP/1.1:
 : close the underlying transport connection ({{Section 9.5 of RFC9112}})